• D.C.

 Pennsylvania

-In Cambria County, poll stations will be open later than usual after issues were found with some of the machines used to scan ballots.
+In Cambria County, poll stations were ordered to stay open later than usual after issues were found with some of the machines used to scan ballots.
 Election officials said that “there is a process in place for issues of this nature,” and the malfunction “should not discourage voters from voting at their voting precincts,” CNN reported.
 Other polling stations in the state also reported some machines that experienced issues, however election officials assured that all votes would be counted.
 In Luzerne County, polling stations will stay open an hour and a half longer than in the rest of the state after they experienced delays in opening this morning.

 Nevada